wuyou33/Distributed_EV_Charge_Scheduling/README.md

-# Distributed EV Charge Scheduling
+# Distributed EV Charge Scheduling Algorithms

 This repository contains algorithms that can be used to manage distributed EV charge scheduling, in a decentralized manner.